Out-of-State Job Search

 - Idealist.com lists a variety of public interest, public service, and volunteer opportunities nationwide.

 - Most large cities have legal temping firms that can help you find temporary or contract work.
 About 50 percent of these positions can become permanent positions, and you’ll benefit by meeting local attorneys who can become part of your job search network.
-The Career Services Office does not endorse specific search firms.
-Go to FindLaw or the Career Services website Temporary Agencies by City and/or State, to find a search firm in the city you are targeting.
+The Career Development Office does not endorse specific search firms.
+Go to FindLaw or the Career Development website Temporary Agencies by City and/or State, to find a search firm in the city you are targeting.

 - Indeed.com is a search engine that searches a variety of electronic job postings and can be searched by keyword, city, and state.
 You can register to have Indeed.com send you an e-mail each time a job that meets your criteria is posted.